 Wing Bikes Shipping and Delivery

 Wing Bikes shipping takes roughly one to seven business days, allowing up to four days for the warehouse to process your order.
-As of summer 2022, Wing has four delivery options (no delivery option to Alaska):
+As of 2024, Wing has four delivery options (no delivery option to Alaska):

 - FedEx Ground